Instabilities of Gauged Q-Balls: Perturbed Q-balls

-Once again we note that the gauge field is slowly varying as a function of $\rho$, and can be taken to have a value $A_R(\theta)$ over the transition region.
-We then have
+We can now require again consistency between the obtained gauge field and the initial ansatz for the scalar profile.
+To do this, we solve the equation for the scalar field in the gauge field background (\ref{eq.Asol2}).
+We focus on the transition region, where the scalar field varies quickly from the false vacuum to the true vacuum.
+Once again we note that the gauge field is slowly varying as a function of $\rho$, and can be taken to have a value $A_R$ over the transition region.